 Bitfinex has issued a response (archive), stating that the OAG court filings “were written in bad faith and are riddled with false assertions.”
 It claims the $850 million are not lost but have been “seized and safeguarded.”

 The exchange continues to deny any problem.
 It writes:

 “Both Bitfinex and Tether are financially strong—full stop.
 And both Bitfinex and Tether are committed to fighting this gross overreach by the New York Attorney General’s office against companies that are good corporate citizens and strong supporters of law enforcement.”

 It means Bitfinex is in real trouble.
 The New York’s Attorney General is one of the most powerful in the nation.
 That should worry Bitfinex.

-New York law allows the attorney general to seek restitution and damages.
+New York law allows the AG to seek restitution and damages.
 On top of that, there is also the Martin Act, a 1921 statute designed to protect investors.
 The Act vests the attorney general with wide-ranging enforcement powers.
 Under the Act, the attorney general can issue subpoenas to compel attendance of witnesses and production of documents.
 Those called in for questioning do not have a right to counsel.

 The attorney general‘s decision to conduct an investigation is not reviewable by courts.
 As Stephen Palley, partner at Anderson Kill, points out, the iFinex action arises out of a Martin Act investigation and “Violations of the Martin Act can be civil and criminal.”

-Finally, if $850 million is really missing, not just stuck somewhere, bitcoin is in real trouble, too.
+Finally, if $850 million is really missing, not just stuck somewhere, Bitcoin is in real trouble, too.
 Tether could lose its peg and drop substantially below $1.
 Remarkably, tether’s peg seems to be holding steady now.